ExpHP/npyz/README.md

 ## Usage

-To use **npyz**, two dependencies must be specified in `Cargo.toml`:

 ```toml
 npyz = "0.5"
 ```

-You may be interested in enabling some features:
+You also may be interested in enabling some features:

 ```toml
 npyz = {version = "0.5", features = ["derive", "complex"]}